 They will also consider how well your skin is likely to heal afterwards – for example, skin on the lower legs tends to be tight, fragile and slow to heal.

 - Cryotherapy – Liquid nitrogen is sprayed onto the affected skin to freeze it.
 The procedure may be painful and the skin may remain a bit uncomfortable for a few days.
 The treated area may blister and weep.
 The patch will scab over afterwards and usually fall off within a few weeks, removing the affected skin.

-- Imiquimod cream or chemotherapy cream such as 5-fluorouracil – This is applied to the affected skin regularly over a period of time.
+- Imiquimod cream or chemotherapy cream, such as 5-fluorouracil – This is applied to the affected skin regularly over a period of time.
 It may cause your skin to become red and inflamed before it gets better.
-Read more about imiquimod cream.

-- Photodynamic therapy – A light-sensitive cream is applied to the affected skin and a laser is directed onto the skin four to six hours later, to destroy the abnormal cells.
+- Photodynamic therapy – A light-sensitive cream is applied to the affected skin, and a laser is directed onto the skin four to six hours later, to destroy the abnormal cells.
 The treatment session lasts about 20-45 minutes.
 A dressing covers the area afterwards, to protect it from light.
 You may need more than one session.
-Read the NICE 2006 guidelines on Photodynamic therapy for non-melanoma skin tumours.

 - Surgery – The abnormal skin is cut out and stitches may be needed afterwards.
 It is not the best option if the patch is large or if there are several patches.

-Talk to your dermatologist about which treatment may be most suitable for you.
+Talk to your dermatologist about which treatment is most suitable for you.

-In a minority of cases, your dermatologist may just advise monitoring the Bowen's disease closely, as it is very slow-growing and (because of the side effects of treatment) may not be worth treating.
+In a minority of cases, your dermatologist may just advise monitoring the Bowen's disease closely, as it's very slow-growing and (because of the treatment's side effects) may not be worth treating.